rutar-academic/rutar.org/content/writing/from_vim_and_tmux_to_neovim.md

 ## Concluding remarks and some challenges
 This setup is conspiculously missing convenient instance persistence.
 Every time you want to rejoin a session, you are sourcing a lot of vimscript to restart the neovim instance.
-This is quite fast (certainly faster than tmux-ressurect), but it would be a lot better to place the neovim instance in the background, or temporarily suspend it to rejoin it again later.
+This is quite fast, but it would be a lot better to place the neovim instance in the background, or temporarily suspend it to rejoin it again later.
-Currently, I simply suspend my vim instance with `CTRL-z` and then restore with `fg`.
+Currently, I simply suspend my neovim instances with `CTRL-z` and then restore with `fg`.
-However, this is not a particularly nice solution and I have not yet spent the time figuring out how to do this properly.
+However, this is not a particularly elegant solution and I have not yet spent the time figuring out how to do this properly.

 So far, I am very happy with the way this setup works.
 It remains to be seen if this setup will last longer than my previous one.